Danisaski/dafer-tmpr/Readme.md

-# A CoolProp wrapper for Excel
+# A CoolProp wrapper for Excel in engineering units

 ## Installation